lankovova/lankovova/README.md

 ### Hi there 👋

-I am a proficient results-oriented software engineer with almost **6 years** of commercial experience and excitement for **building products**.
+I am a proficient results-oriented software engineer with **6 years** of commercial experience and excitement for **building products**.

 🔥 I build products, lead front-end direction in teams, mentor team members.
 ✨ Highly passionate about user experience, functional programming, and clean code.